jju/stubbl/story/notes/99-outro.md

 # on games

 Perhaps games exist that aren't some microcosm of the worlds they exist in.
-Ones that are pure abstractionm removed from everything.
+Ones that are pure abstraction removed from everything.
 The players would be perfectly isolated from the world, at least the top ones would.
 They would be a true escape.
 I picture those games with their clean edges determined by the demon spirits of mathematics.

 In my world we do things roughly.
 Less math, more statistics.